 We hear rumours that May is going to be delightfully warm.
 So we’ll resist the urge to rip up our job lists and head off to the park.
 We’re pretty certain you still want to get the stationery you ordered delivered!
 However, there’s still potential for embracing the joys of being outside.
-Wi-Fi that can be accessed from the garden is a wonderful thing.
+Specifically, we’re thinking that Wi-Fi that can be accessed from the garden is a wonderful thing.
 We’ll try to avoid getting grass stains on the envelopes…

 Links to distract you in May (consider reading in the park…)